Skip to content

 • Precisely target users on a large scale.

-To create Audience Paths, first add a step to your Canvas.
-Drag and drop the component from the sidebar, or click the plus button at the bottom of a step and select Audience Paths.
+2. Drag and drop the component from the sidebar, or click Add at the bottom of a step and select Audience Paths.

-Define audience groups
+Defining audience groups

 For example, if you wanted to send a group of users helpful food recommendations, you might select custom attribute filters you have already built out such as “Loves Asian Cuisine”, “Loves Latin Cuisine”, “Loves European Cuisine”, etc.

-Once the Audience Paths component has been completed, each audience group will have a separate branch, allowing you to continue using Audience Paths to further filter your audience as needed, or continue on your Canvas journey with the standard Canvas components.
+After the Audience Paths component is completed, each audience group will have a separate branch.
+You can continue using Audience Paths to further filter your audience, or continue your Canvas journey with the standard Canvas components.

 Testing audience groups

-After adding segments and filters to your audience, you can test if your audience groups are set up as expected by looking up a user to confirm if they match the audience criteria.
+After adding segments and filters to your audience, you can test if your audience groups are set up as expected by looking up a user to confirm they match the audience criteria.

 Using Audience Paths